CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 To control the Edge 830, you must use its touchscreen and three physical buttons.
 Most of us already use smartphones, so the touchscreen feels intuitive.

 But changing the data fields is surprisingly fast.
-You just have to press the data field and choose another one to switch positions or browse from dozens of other data fields.
+You just have to press the data field and choose another to switch positions or browse from dozens of other data fields.

 Unfortunately, there is no possibility to adjust them via the smartphone app.
 On the other hand, this makes the Edge 830 less smartphone-dependent than Wahoo bike computers.